-In addition to the courses listed, at designated points in their programs of study, in addition to the courses instead, at designated points in their programs or study, students are required to complete with a passing grade a seminar course.
+In addition to the courses listed, at designated points in their programs of study, students are required to complete with a passing grade a seminar course.
 Students must complete the Senior Seminar during the quarter in which they finish the Bachelor's degree requirements to graduate from a Bachelor's degree program.